 Payment analytics solutions, like those provided by Stax, help businesses stay on top of trends, keep close tabs on essential metrics, and make data-backed decisions.

-While businesses can implement a variety of cashless options, if there is a system outage, cash is the only failsafe option.
-If a business chooses to go completely cashless, internet failures or technology issues mean there is no way to safely accept payment during an outage.
+While businesses can implement a variety of cashless options, if there is a system outage, cash is the failsafe option.
+If a business chooses to go completely cashless, internet failures or technology issues means they may struggle to safely accept payment during an outage.
+To mitigate this, businesses should use systems that offer offline processing capabilities to securely capture card data and process transactions once connectivity is restored, minimizing lost sales during brief outages.

 To implement cashless payments in your business, the first step is to choose a processor that is payment card industry (PCI) compliant and able to meet the hardware and software needs of your business.
 Stax can help your business accept a variety of contactless and cashless payment options.